Hawthorne School of Aeronautics: History

 At the end of 1944, training of Free French pilots was transferred from Hargrove Van de Graaft Airport, Tuscaloosa, Alabama to Hawthorne.
 The unit was inactivated on 1 September 1945.
 During the Second World War, Hawthorne trained 5,924 military pilots, including more than 2,000 French Air Force students.
-For his leadership, Bevo Howard was presented the French Air Force Wings, the coveted French Médaille de L'Aéronautique, and later the Ordre National de la Légion d'honneur for his pilot training and accomplishments as an aerobatic flyer.
+For his leadership, Bevo Howard was presented the French Air Force Wings, the French Médaille de L'Aéronautique, and later the Ordre National de la Légion d'honneur for his pilot training and accomplishments as an aerobatic flyer.

-The Hawthorne School of Aeronautics ceased operations at Orangeburg with the end of the war, however it went on to continue operations at Jacksonville, Florida, and Moultrie, Georgia.
+The Hawthorne School of Aeronautics ceased operations at Orangeburg with the end of the war, however, it went on to continue operations at Jacksonville, Florida, and Moultrie, Georgia.
 The firm eventually became the large Piedmont-Hawthorne chain of aviation Fixed-Base Operators.

 The airport was closed after the war, and was abandoned.
 The two hangars from the flying school were relocated at some point to the Orangeburg Municipal Airport at which there is also an excellent historical display of the activities of the Hawthorne school.